About the American Chesterton Society

 Publishing.
 Through our newest initiative, ACS Books, we are publishing our own titles, in both soft cover and e-book format.
 Our first two books, short detective stories, were released in 2011.
 In March of 2012, we published The Hound of Distributism, a volume of essays on Chesterton’s economic theory of Distributism, which is attracting considerable interest during the current period of socio-economic malaise.

 Conferences and Pilgrimages.
-The ACS will hold its 32st annual conference at Assumption College in Worcester, Massachusetts in August of 2013.
-We’ll also host a pilgrimage to Rome, Italy in March of 2013.
-The trip will feature a full-day International Chesterton conference, organized in collaboration with the Italian Chesterton Society.
+The 33rd annual conference will be in Mundelein, IL at the University of St. Mary of the Lake.
+The ACS held its 32st annual conference at Assumption College in Worcester, Massachusetts in August of 2013.
+We also hosted a pilgrimage to Rome, Italy in March of 2013.
+The trip featured a full-day International Chesterton conference, organized in collaboration with the Italian Chesterton Society.

 Local Societies.
 We now have nearly 60 local Chesterton Societies around the country, and we have assigned a dedicated volunteer liaison to support increasing society activity.
 We’ve also supported the efforts of Chesterton societies getting started in Canada, Mexico, Argentina, Brazil, France, Italy, Spain, and Russia.